 The scarecrow wreath face sign already has a hole at the top and the bottom.
-We used wire to secure the face to the wreath frame.
-You don’t want to squish the sign down into the mesh to far.
+Use wire to secure the face to the wreath frame.
+You don't want to squish the sign down into the mesh to far.
 You can also use chenille stems to attach.
-The round face could be used in the center or two the side of the wreath.
+Place the round face in the center or to the side.

 The scarecrow wreath hat had two metal wires on it.
 Once we decided on our placement, the wires were not necessarily where we needed them.
-So floral wire was slipped through the felt on the back of the hat.
-The wires were secured to the twists.
+We slipped floral wire through the felt on the back of the hat and secured to the twists.
 You can secure to the frame of course too.
-We added extra wire in a couple of places.
+Add extra wire as needed.

-We chose four different styles of ribbon.
-Two were 2.5″ in width and two where 1.5″ in width.
-All the ribbon was wired and all were 10 yard rolls.
+We chose four different styles of wired ribbon.
+Two were 2.5" in width and two where 1.5" in width.

-Remaining ribbon was used to make a bow for the scarecrow wreath.
-You can decorate the wreath with a ribbon style of your choice.
+Make a wreath bow with the remaining ribbon for the scarecrow wreath.
+Decorate the wreath with the ribbon style of your choice.
 Loops and tails, bows, or any combination.

-You can make a hanger for your wreath using chenille stems, floral wire or zip ties.
-Always check the back of your wreath for anything sharp that might scratch your door and either snip it off or cover it up.
+Make a hanger for your wreath using chenille stems, floral wire or zip ties.
+Check the back of your wreath for anything sharp that might scratch your door and either snip it off or cover it up.

 Clip any frays that need it.